../../_images/vampir_logo.png

 Port Forwarding

-ssh -L <localport>:<Node ID>:<Remote port> <USERID>@summit.olcf.ornl.gov
+[local_machine]$ ssh -L <localport>:<Node ID>:<Remote port> <USERID>@<SYSTEM>.olcf.ornl.gov

 Note

 The local port number can be any unused port number on your local machine…try a number between 30000-30030.
+To check if the port you picked is open run:

 $ netstat -ab | grep "<selected port number>"

-#This can take a minute to return anything.
+# This can take a minute to return anything.
 If nothing is returned, your selected port is open

 Launch the Vampir GUI on your local machine